edkedk99/hledger-lots/docs/README.md

 1. Add purchase transaction as normal. **Don't bother creating subaccounts or tags with unique lot name**.
 See the some examples [here](examples/test2022.journal)
 2. When you sell, use the command [sell](usage/#sell) instead of adding the transactions manually.
 Hledger-fifo will generate the correct transaction and print to stdout so you can add to the journal if everything is correct. *See transaction tags with interesting indicators about the current trade*

+> By default the sale is created using *FIFO* method.
+Use the option flag "--avg-cost" to change it to *Average Cost*

 ## Reports